Blog

 Kitting isn’t just about convenience — it’s a strategic logistics function.
 By integrating kitting into a warehouse’s workflow, businesses can:

-• Increase order processing capacity without adding labour costs.
+• Increase order processing capacity without adding labor costs.

 • Support just-in-time (JIT) delivery for manufacturing and retail.

-• Customise products for seasonal campaigns or special promotions.
+• Customize products for seasonal campaigns or special promotions.

 Buske Logistics uses kitting as part of its comprehensive 3PL services, ensuring that products move from warehouse to customer with maximum efficiency and accuracy.